sweet-delights/hybrid-platforms-conductor/README.md

 SSH executor options:
     -d, --debug                      Activate verbose logs
     -g, --ssh-gateway-user USER      Name of the gateway user to be used by the gateways.
 Can also be set from environment variable ti_gateway_user.
 Defaults to ubradm.
+    -j, --ssh-no-control-master      If used, don't create SSH control masters for connections.
     -m, --max-threads NBR            Set the number of threads to use for concurrent queries (defaults to 16) -s, --show-commands              Display the SSH commands that would be run instead of running them -u, --ssh-user USER              Name of user to be used in SSH connections (defaults to platforms_ssh_user or USER environment variables)